New treatments can clear hepatitis C at every stage. Of course, the disease causes damage over time, so it's best treat

 Hepatitis C genotypes 1, 2 and 3 are the most common genotypes found in the U.S.

 In the past, treatment with interferon and ribavirin was most effective in patients with genotype 2 and 3.
 But thanks to the development of new drugs, treatment success has increased dramatically for those with genotype 1.

 Factors That Affect Treatment

-In addition to genotype, there are several factors that impact treatment outcome and should be considered.
+In addition to genotype, several factors impact the success of treatment and should be considered.

 Treatment success is more likely if you: